 Notice: This TechBrief is disseminated under the sponsorship of the Department of Transportation in the interest of information exchange.
-The TechBrief provides a synopsis of the study's final publication.
 The TechBrief does not establish policies or regulations, nor does it imply FHWA endorsement of the conclusions or recommendations.
 The U.S. Government assumes no liability for the contents or their use.